Dictionary of Revolutionary Marxism

 ONE-CHILD POLICY (in China)

 The Chinese government policy restricting most urban families to just one child.
-This policy was introduced in 1978-79, after the Mao era, and is expected to remain in force until at least 2015.
-The government says that 35.9% of the population is currently subject to this one-child limit per family (with most of the rest being subject to a two-child limit).
+This policy was introduced in 1978-79, after the Mao era, and by 2016 is finally being gradually phased out.
+The government said that as of 2015 35.9% of the population was subject to this one-child limit per family (with most of the rest being subject to a two-child limit).
 It estimated that without this policy there would have been 250 million more babies born by the year 2000.

 At the time of the establishment of the People’s Republic of China in 1949, Mao and the other revolutionary leaders initially viewed having a large and rapidly growing population as an asset.
 But this opinion soon changed and in August 1956 the Ministry of Public Health began vigorously supporting mass birth control efforts.
 However, the fertility rate remained high, and after a few years a new campaign to encourage later marriage and a lower birth rate was implemented.
 During the period of 1963-66 this cut the birth rate to half its previous level.